-First, the judgment does not provide an entry for the degree of punishment.
-So, do not create a separate field or enter a special order for it.
-Instead, focus on entering the pleas and findings for the enhancement paragraphs, as this information is what legally justifies punishment at a higher range.12 If the judgment does not contain findings on the enhancement paragraphs, the omission will delay intake processing at TDCJ or result in an illegal sentence.
+First, the judgment does not provide an entry for the Degree of Punishment.
+Please do not create a separate field or enter a special order for it.
+Instead, focus on entering the pleas and findings for the enhancement paragraphs, as this information is what legally justifies punishment at a higher range.
+11 If the judgment does not contain findings on the enhancement paragraphs, the omission will delay intake processing at TDCJ or result in an illegal sentence.